-- share pledge: TAV Esenboğa, TAV Ege, TAV Milas Bodrum, TAV Macedonia and TAV Tunisia have pledges over shares for an aggregate amount equivalent to €363 million.
+- share pledge: TAV Esenboğa, TAV Ege, TAV Milas Bodrum, TAV Macedonia and TAV Tunisia have pledges over shares for an aggregate amount equivalent to €238 million.
 In case of default, the banks have the right to take control of the shares.
-Share pledges will expire after bank loans are paid or on the dates of maturity; - receivable pledge: TAV Istanbul, TAV Esenboğa, TAV Ege, TAV Milas Bodrum, TAV Tunisia and TAV Macedonia have pledges over receivables for an aggregate amount of €101 million.
-In case of event or default, the banks have the right to take control of the receivables; - pledge over bank accounts: TAV Istanbul, TAV Esenboğa, TAV Ege, TAV Milas Bodrum, TAV Tunisia, TAV Macedonia and TAV Holding have pledges over bank accounts for an aggregate amount of €205 million.
-In case of event or default, the banks have the right to take control of the bank accounts.
+Share pledges will expire after bank loans are paid or on the dates of maturity; - receivable pledge: TAV Esenboğa, TAV Ege, TAV Milas Bodrum, TAV Holding and TAV Macedonia have pledges over receivables for an aggregate amount of €36 million.
+In case of event or default, the banks have the right to take control of the receivables; - pledge over bank accounts: TAV Esenboğa, TAV Ege, TAV Milas Bodrum, and TAV Holding have pledges over bank accounts for an aggregate amount of €56 million.